JBZoo/CSV-Blueprint/README.md

     #    They are grouped below simply for ease of navigation and reading.
     # 4. If you see the value for the rule is "true" - that's just an enable flag.
     #    In other cases, these are rule parameters.
-    # 5. The order of rules execution is the same as in the scheme.
+    # 5. The order of rules execution is the same as in the schema.
 But it doesn't matter.
     #    The result will be the same in any order.
     # 6. Most of the rules are case-sensitive.
 Unless otherwise specified.
     # 7. As backup plan, you always can use the "regex" rule.